elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 * **Portable Models (PMs)**
-  These models can be used with any KIM API-compliant simulator, either directly or through their corresponding ASE calculator, and are identified by the string '__MO_' in their name.
+  These models can be used with any KIM API-compliant simulator, either directly or through their corresponding ASE calculator.
+Portable models published on openkim.org are identified by the string '__MO_' in their name.

 * **Simulator Models (SMs)**
-  These models are essentially just wrappers around a set of commands (and often one or more parameter files) in a specific simulator that are used to define the model, and are identified by the string '__SM_' in their name.
+  These models are essentially just wrappers around a set of commands (and often one or more parameter files) in a specific simulator that are used to define the model.
+  Simulator models published on openkim.org are identified by the string '__SM_' in their name.

 These two types of KIM models require different calculators to work: PMs work through a designated calculator that uses the `kimpy <https://github.com/openkim/kimpy>`_ library